 Come visit this best-kept secrets small town charm.
 Head over to Depot Square, the heart of Arlington, where there is an array of shops to explore and historic buildings to see!Learn more

-This 1807 plantation home is perhaps the oldest building in all of West Tennessee.
+The Davies Manor Historic Site has an 1807 plantation home that is perhaps the oldest building in all of West Tennessee.
 It sits on a designated Century Farm, and is certified by the National Wildlife Federation as an official Backyard Wildlife Habitat.
-The property includes a Native American mound dating back 2,000 years.
-Closed Sun. & Mon.Learn more
+The Davies Manor Association has spent years researching the enslaved people who lived and worked at Davies Manor.
+Their exhibit, Omitted in Mass, comprises twelve panels that explore

 Stop and enjoy this charming square, lined with independently owned local businesses like coffee shops, restaurants and bookstores.
 Visit the log cabin here: it’s an 1851 stage coach rest stop.
 Walking Tour maps are available from the Main Street Collierville office in the historic Train Depot.Learn more